RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

     ![00-location-list.png](images/00-login-ocp-cli.png "OCP CLI Login")

-1. Navigate back to Eclipse Che, open the terminal, and paste the login command from your clipboard.
+1. Navigate back to CodeReady Workspaces, open the terminal, and paste the login command from your clipboard.
 Once you've logged-in, select the OpenShift project you created earlier using `oc project userX` (replacing userX with your username).

     ![00-location-list.png](images/00-login-terminal.png "OCP Terminal Login")